Join us in

-together capital city planning officials and policymakers from
+bring together capital city planning officials and policymakers

 world’s most prominent thinkers, urban designers, and activists

-of Programmes for the World Future Council in
+director of programmes for the World Future Council in London.

 a United Nations Global 500 Award for Outstanding Environmental

 member of the U.S. Commission of Fine Arts and a landscape

 professor of planning at the University